simplek8s/simplek8s-website/content/news/download-page-cleanups.md

 Addressing the first point was straightforward.
 The initial iteration involved organizing the SHA256SUMS into an HTML table, breaking down each token, such as channel, version, architecture, component, compression, and hash.

 The second point posed more complexity due to the third requirement (no JavaScript support).
-I opted to useCSS selectors like `:has()` and `:not()` to hide specific rows from the releases table.
+I opted to use CSS selectors like `:has()` and `:not()` to hide specific rows from the releases table.
 When drawing each row, I added a few classes.
 Using CSS selectors, I could hide different rows and columns without Javascript. 🙌

 The last requirement added an element of entertainment, at least for now.
 Perhaps in the future, with more architectures, I may change input radios to a vertical layout.
 On very small screens, I've hidden a few icons and shortened some texts.
 The column visibility selector was a nice feature to reduce the columns glut.